apify/crawlee/docs/guides/session_management.md

 const crawler = new Apify.PuppeteerCrawler({
     requestQueue,
     launchPuppeteerOptions: {
-        // To use the proxy IP session rotation logic you must turn the proxy usage on.
+        // To use the proxy IP session rotation logic, you must turn the proxy usage on.
         useApifyProxy: true,
     },
     // Activates the Session pool.